By The Numbers

 Clinical simulation provides learners with the opportunity to apply course content in a formative and interactive environment.
 Simulated clinical encounters ensure that learners are able to put theory into practice while receiving feedback and direction.

-Weekly Multiple Choice Quizzes (MCQs) are conducted on the Online Learning System to ensure learners are able to identify the key session objections from each week of programming.
+Weekly Multiple Choice Quizzes (MCQs) are conducted on the LMS to ensure learners are able to identify the key session objections from each week of programming.

 To help support a learner’s transition into training, our programs offer individualized mentorship upon request.
 Confidential consultations with mentors may include generalized discussion on practice in Ontario, recommendations, and supports that will assist learners in future training.